Productivity: Productivity paradox

-US federal minimum wage if it had kept pace with productivity.
-Also, the real minimum wage.

 Overall productivity growth in the US was relatively slow from the 1970s through the early 1990s, and again from the 2000s to 2020s.
 Although several possible causes for the slowdown have been proposed there is no consensus.
 The matter is subject to a continuing debate that has grown beyond questioning whether just computers can significantly increase productivity to whether the potential to increase productivity is becoming exhausted.

 National productivity

 In order to measure the productivity of a nation or an industry, it is necessary to operationalize the same concept of productivity as in a production unit or a company, yet, the object of modelling is substantially wider and the information more aggregate.
 The calculations of productivity of a nation or an industry are based on the time series of the SNA, System of National Accounts.
 National accounting is a system based on the recommendations of the UN (SNA 93) to measure the total production and total income of a nation and how they are used.

 International or national productivity growth stems from a complex interaction of factors.
 Some of the most important immediate factors include technological change, organizational change, industry restructuring and resource reallocation, as well as economies of scale and scope.
 A nation's average productivity level can also be affected by the movement of resources from low-productivity to high-productivity industries and activities.
 Over time, other factors such as research and development and innovative effort, the development of human capital through education, and incentives from stronger competition promote the search for productivity improvements and the ability to achieve them.
 Ultimately, many policy, institutional and cultural factors determine a nation's success in improving productivity.

 At the national level, productivity growth raises living standards because more real income improves people's ability to purchase goods and services (whether they are necessities or luxuries), enjoy leisure, improve housing and education and contribute to social and environmental programs.
 Some have suggested that the UK's 'productivity puzzle' is an urgent issue for policy makers and businesses to address in order to sustain growth.
 Over long periods of time, small differences in rates of productivity growth compound, like interest in a bank account, and can make an enormous difference to a society's prosperity.
-Nothing contributes more to reduction of poverty, to increases in leisure, and to the country's ability to finance education, public health, environment and the arts’.
+Nothing contributes more to reduction of poverty, to increases in leisure, and to the country's ability to finance education, public health, environment and the arts'.

 Productivity is considered basic statistical information for many international comparisons and country performance assessments and there is strong interest in comparing them internationally.
 The OECD publishes an annual Compendium of Productivity Indicators that includes both labor and multi-factor measures of productivity.